JuniperSchenstrom/godot4-rainbowmaze/README.md

 # godot4-rainbowmaze
-A game about a rainbow square restoring color to a maze.
+A game about a rainbow circle restoring color to a maze.

 Developed using Godot Engine 4.1.3.